opal/opal/README.md

 directory:

 ```
-$ rake vendor
+$ rbp install
 ```

-This will put opaltest into `vendor/opaltest` so it will be available for running.
+This will put opaltest into `packages/opaltest` so it will be available for running.
 To test `array.rb` for example, run:

 ```
-$ bin/opal test/array.rb
+$ rbp exec opal test/array.rb
 ```

 The results should be printed to the console.